Already a member? (If you've forgotten your password you can reset it.)

 - A parent or guardian can complete the registration process by contacting Hannah at firstname.lastname@example.org

 - Once registered, members are welcome to join our online Zoom sessions.
-Details of Zoom sessions are emailed to parents/guardians ahead of each session.
+Details of Zoom sessions are emailed to members and parents/guardians ahead of each session.

-To read writing by Write Club members in this year's The Irish Times supplement, click below:
+To read/listen to writing by Write Club members click below:

-- Jack Dickinson, The Collapsing Pantomime (irishtimes.com) (script)
+- Jack Dickinson, aged 15, The Collapsing Pantomime (irishtimes.com) (script)